-Snap's shares slide 3 percent in premarket trading as lockup ends
+Snap's shares slide as IPO lockup ends

 2 Min Read

-NEW YORK (Reuters) - Shares of Snap Inc (SNAP.N), owner of the Snapchat messaging app, fell 3 percent in premarket trading on Monday as a share lockup ended, allowing for sales by early investors and pushing it further below its March initial public offering price.
+NEW YORK (Reuters) - Shares of Snap Inc (SNAP.N), owner of the Snapchat messaging app, fell as much as 5 percent on Monday to a new low as a share lockup ended, allowing for sales by early investors and pushing it further below its March initial public offering price.

 Starting on Monday and extending into August, early investors, employees and other insiders will be able to sell shares for the first time since its $3.4 billion IPO, the third-largest for a U.S. technology company.